Zapable OTO 1 to 3 OTOs’ Links Here

 Providing Risk Management Training

-Promoting risk awareness and accountability involves creating a corporate culture where risk management is engrained in the day-to-day operations and decision-making processes.
+When we talk about raising risk awareness and accountability, we are referring to a corporate culture where risk management is the main business and decision-making activity.

-This can be achieved through regular communication, awareness campaigns, risk reporting mechanisms, and performance evaluations that consider risk management responsibilities and achievements.
+This task, in particular, can be achieved through regular communication, various awareness-raising activities, risk report systems, and performance evaluations that include not only the risk management responsibilities but also the conveyed achievements.

 Learning from Past Incidents and Mistakes